Dvirco1234/SVG-service-builder/README.md

 ```

 6. The script will convert the SVG files into a JavaScript service and generate an `svgService.js` file in the folder `output`.

-7. The service is ready
+7. The service is ready to use!!!
+You can copy the `svgService.js` file into your application's source code.

 ## Customization